khzhu/caliberTMB/README.md

     }
 ]
 ```

-4. Finally, you can use the following commands to start an interactive session in the McCleary cluster and submit a job.
-It is recommended that you export the TMPDIR variable to somewhere other than the default directory on McCleary which is /tmp.
-Alternatively,
+4. You can use the following commands to start an interactive session in the McCleary cluster and submit a job.
+Make sure to set the TMPDIR variable
-you can use the -w option to set a temp directory outside your home directory for the large number of intermediate files produced by each process.
+to a location other than the default directory on McCleary, which is /tmp.
+Alternatively, you can use the -w option to specify a temporary directory
+outside your home directory for the many intermediate files generated by each process.
 ```
 ssh user123@mccleary.ycrc.yale.edu
 salloc -p ycga -c 1 -t 00-3:00 --mem=8000